Bacon and Brussel Sprout Frittata with Manchego

 Notes

 This is a delicious savory frittata elevating the already perfect match of bacon and brussel sprouts to another level by adding nutty manchego cheese.
+The hint of nutmeg is also key to the flavor of this frittata.

 You will not find manchego in the shredded cheese section.
 You shouldn’t have much trouble finding it in the “real” cheese section.
 It is a firm cheese that shreddeds easily – took me less than a minute with a microplane to shred enough for this recipe.
 I have also substituted shredded parmesan and it is equally good.